 Disclaimer: We use the word “primitive”, despite the negative associations many people have with this term (“backwards”, “not advanced”, “lacking sophistication”, etc.) because of its (ab)use by genocidal racists in recent history.

 We use this term intentionally and with its original etymological meaning, from the Latin prīmitīvus (“first or earliest of its kind”), which in turn comes from prīmus (“first”).
 Primitive therefore means “being first of a kind”, “original”, “not secondary”, and “in its natural state” to us.
+It follows that “primitive people” merely means “first people”, which they undoubtedly are.
 We do not think that this word is discriminating – quite the contrary.
 We think it is something to be proud of, to celebrate, and to strive for.

 The ideas laid out in the following are based on the irrefutable premises that

 1. The only really sustainable way to live is the primitive way of indigenous people and of the so-called “Stone Age” (and therefore dictated by the environment you inhabit, not by cultures and ideas that are disconnected from the land).
-Anything that involves clearing land for agriculture, planting mainly grain crops, mining and smelting metals, and building large settlements never was, can not, and will ultimatively never be sustainable.
+Anything that involves clearing and tilling large swaths of land for agriculture, planting mainly grain crops as monocultures, mining and smelting metals, and building large, permanent settlements never was, can not, and will ultimatively never be sustainable.

 2. We know that the primitive way was and is sustainable because of the 3,000,000-year history of several species of humans (where all life forms thrived, extinction rates were low, and the climate fluctuated – unrelated to human activity – but was overall relatively stable), as compared to the 8,000-year history of civilization (which wages war on Nature, causes an unfolding Mass Extinction Event, as well as a Climate Breakdown pushing the planet towards conditions unlike anything any “anatomically modern human” has ever experienced).

-3. Homo sapiens (also called the “anatomically modern human”) has not changed notably over the last few hundred thousand years (300,000 years, to be exact), so we are evolutionary, socially, biologically, physiologically, and psychologically best adapted to a nomadic gatherer-hunter lifestyle in egalitarian tribal societies and small bands of kin and close friends, as a part – not the dominator – of the landscape.
-We are basically still wild human animals, who nonetheless have to adapt to unnatural conditions and circumstances our culture has created.
+3. Homo sapiens (also called the “anatomically modern human”) has not changed notably over the last few hundred thousand years (300,000 years, to be exact), so we are evolutionary, socially, biologically, physiologically, and psychologically best adapted to a nomadic (or semi-nomadic) gatherer-hunter-horticulturalist-fisher lifestyle in relatively egalitarian tribal societies and small-scale societies of kin and close friends, as a part – not the dominator – of the landscape.
+We are basically still wild human animals, who nonetheless have to adapt to unnatural conditions and circumstances the dominant culture has created.
 The results of this denial of Nature are disastrous for the health of humans and the planet we inhabit.
 The best example is that any child born to city people would become exactly like primitive people when raised among them – this shows that the only noteworthy difference is cultural.

 What is Primitive Permaculture?